Girl on the train with dizziness

 Challenging Old Beliefs

-The finding that headaches of at least moderate intensity and the chronicity of headache do not mitigate against a successful outcome supports the suggestion that conservative therapies should be the first treatment choice for cervicogenic headache before surgical procedures are considered.
+The reality: Patients with chronic headaches averaging 3.5 days per week and moderate intensity headaches still achieved long-term relief from conservative, hands-on care.
+The finding that headache severity and chronicity do not predict a poor outcome supports the idea that combined conservative therapies should be the first treatment choice for cervicogenic headache, before surgical procedures are considered.

 Our Most Effective Treatment Approaches